smithblack-0/WorkflowForge/docs/Overview.md

 do both.Simple single purpose libraries can get common jobs done quite easily, but are not very powerful on variations.
 Meanwhile, the lower level libraries such as Microsoft's 'Guidance' are powerful but require excessive manual and often brittle loading of code resources and segments, making pivots during research or tuning unnecessarily difficult.

 This is unnecessary.
 C++ is a very powerful language that nonetheless can be compiled down to something small and very fast; this is the approach taken here.
-UDPL allows you to specify chains of prompts to feed with 'tagging' for automatic extraction of texts later, and SFCS is a simple flow control system that captures the flow control graphs and their requirements in a manner that can then be lowered into
+UDPL allows you to specify chains of prompts to feed with 'tagging' for automatic extraction of texts later, and SFCS is a simple flow control system that captures the flow control graphs and their requirements in a pythonic manner that can then be lowered into
 ZCP.
 Every effort has been taken to ensure all portions of the pipeline are human readable and easy to grok at a glance - for instance, activating flow control means making an indented flow region in python like normal if you are following standard workflow forge linting protocols.

-The **Universal Prompting Declarative Language** is a human-readable TOML file that defines sequences of prompts to feed and then generate in response to, and also defines tagging information that lets you assign tags to text regions; these tags can then be declared as required for extraction later on in SFCS.

-The**Straightforward Flow Control System** is intended to allow display of python-like flow control, and configuration that develops a static flow control graph and invokes UPDL sequences in each flow block.
-Tag extraction is also specified as part of the process.
-Maximal effort has been placed on ease of reading, writing, and reasoning through these languages.

-These two frontend languages together are intended to provide a new foundation for defining flow control and prompts.
-They are, I hope, useful to others as well.
+It is worth checking their respective files in the documentation if you wish to know more about each of the language, or how they fit together.

 ### What is ZCP?